Online(Zoom) Leadership Training

 Class 3: Types of “support” in birth: Midwife, Dr, Obstetrician, Doula — what are the differences?
 Comparison of home and hospital choices.
 Assisting your client in making a clear Birth Plan for the chosen place of birth.

 Class 4: Anatomy and fetal positions, introduce the concept of “pain” and normalizing birth sensations through knowing the anatomy.
-Introduction to the concept of breech and twins as variations of positions.
+Introduction to the concept of breech and twins as variations of Fetal positions.

 Class 5: Medical Birth Phases and the “real” phases of birth and how to recognize them.